 Life is a party and we should celebrate with DIY decor projects you can make.
 I built a giant hexagon frame for a recent benefit to serve as a focal point and backdrop for the stage area.
-Luckily my dear friends over at The Home Depot were kind enough to partner with me on this project in order to bring you the free plans.

 A DIY tutorial to build a giant hexagon frame.
 Make this large, open frame style hexagon as a backdrop or focal point for your next event.

 This modern hexagon shape is a fairly simple build if you don’t mind miter cuts.
 And knowing that I would be building this giant hexagon at home and transporting to the event space I made sure to design the piece with transport in mind.

 The size was actually determined by default.
 Each side of the hexagon is 48″ long or half of an 8′ board which makes the overall height about 86″.
 You could definitely go bigger by making each side longer.

 I worked with a group of amazing women for this event and collectively we decided on the hexagon theme and then I proposed various decor ideas that fit the venue.
 In addition to the large, self-standing hexagon on the stage I also made:

 - hexagon trays for the floral table centerpieces

 - table signage with hexagons as the base